Athletics Pay-to-Participate Information

 Payment of the participation fee is NOT REFUNDABLE if the student voluntarily withdraws from the team, if there is a lack of playing time, ineligibility or if the student becomes ineligible during the season due to grades, if an athlete is removed from a team for disciplinary reasons, when a cancelled contest cannot be rescheduled, or when a full allotment of games cannot be scheduled.
 A refund (50 percent) will only be given to an athlete who suffers a season-ending injury prior to the mid-point of scheduled games, which precludes him/her from participating in one-half of the regularly scheduled contests.
 A medical authorization letter from a physician must accompany such requests.

-Which sports will be affected? (all levels)
+Which sports are affected?

 - Cheerleading (Competitive)